 Northeast Ohio Home Care ("Home Care") is an Ohio not-for-profit corporation which provides a full range of in-home services, from house calls and in-home therapy, to skilled home health and wellness promotion within Northeast Ohio.
 Home Care was formed in March 2022, through a Joint Operating Agreement between the Community and three other not-for-profit healthcare providers.
-Based on the agreement and consideration, Home Care received initial amounts of \$125,000 from other members.
 Home Care was set up where each of the four members received an equal 25 percentage interest in the venture, which totaled \$195,000 and is reflected on the consolidated balance sheets as investments - other.
-Upon inception, the Organization made an additional \$70,000 investment advance to Home Care.
-At December 31, 2022, the entire amount has been drawn on the working capital advance.
 Pursuant to the operating agreement, the Organization will receive distributions from Home Care upon surplus cash.
-At December 31, 2023, no distributions have been made.
+As of December 31, 2024, no distributions have been made.